polypodes/Learn/README.md

 Learning resources for our beloved interns / junior / senior devs:

-Font-end, back-end, etc: this is our own [web literacy](https://wiki.mozilla.org/Webmaker/WebLiteracyMap) review.
+Front-end, back-end, persistence, UX, etc: this is our own [web literacy](https://wiki.mozilla.org/Webmaker/WebLiteracyMap) review.

 Fork it
 -------